3 Things Being a Cat Person or Dog Person Reveals About You

 2. Cat people score higher in intelligence and are more intellectually curious.

 That’s what a study of 600 college students by Denise Guastello and colleagues found, while also re-confirming earlier findings that dog lovers are more outgoing and lively.
 This suggests that you want your realtor to be a dog person for sure.
-But those preferring felines—while more introverted—are more sensitive and open-minded.
+But those preferring felines—while more introverted—tend to be more sensitive and open-minded.
 Additionally, this study did not find them to be more neurotic.
 They also tend to be more non-conformist—perhaps echoing the independence for which cats are famous—and score higher on intelligence tests.
 (Does that mean my shift to the cat camp means I'm getting smarter?
 I hope so.)

 This study also found that the motives for having a pet were different for cat and dog aficionados—38% of dog lovers were looking for companionship, while 45.6% of cat lovers wanted affection.